microsoft/RHSampling/README.md

-# PARA: Probabilistic Adjacent Row Activation
+# How to Configure Row-Sampling-Based Rowhammer Defenses

 The code in this repository implements an analysis of Row-Sampling, a class of Rowhammer defenses.
 This analysis is based on formulae presented in the following DRAMSec 2022 paper: